qdraw/starsky/starsky/starsky/readme_api.md

 }
 ```

-### Expected `/starsky/Api/Thumbnail` response:
+### Expected `/starsky/Api/Thumbnail&json=true` response:
-- A 200 result with no content if the request is successfull
+- A 200 result with no content if the request is successfull (with the json tag enabled)
 - A 204 / `NoContent()` result when a thumbnail is corrupt
 - A 404 Error page, when the base32 hash does not exist
 - A 202 Error when "Thumbnail is not ready yet"

 ## Download Photo
-To get an orginal or to regenerate a thumbnail.
+To get an orginal or to (re)generate a thumbnail.
 - The querystring  `f` is used for the filepath of the orginal image
 - When the querystring `isThumbnail` is used `true` a thumbnail we used or generated
 - This endpoint supports only 1 file per request